 Cycles PBR thin film interference, iridescence and metals

 I updated the OSL script to use the current language features and made GPU-compatible nodes from it with OSLPy.
 The output is fully benchmarked against optical models I used as a scientific researcher in nanophotonics.
-Get the Node group (Blender 3.3) plus all materials shown below here:
+Get the Node group (Blender 3.3+) plus all materials shown below here.

+OSL Scripts used to generate the node are here.
 Note: you’ll need a modified OSLPy in order to generate the node groups.

 Example output:

-Blend file
+Blend file (4.3+)

 Background

-The colors of soap bubbles is caused by a phenomenon called thin-film interference.
+See the presentation or read on: The colors of soap bubbles is caused by a phenomenon called thin-film interference.
 Cycles does not natively support the calculation of this effect, but I have implemented a model which, within the limitations of Cycles, gives accurate results.
 In order to calculate accurate results, the Node Group needs the refractive index of the materials involved.

 Next to soap bubbles and other glassy materials, oxide layers on metals can also be accurately calculated.
 Below the heating of iron is shown, where an increased temperature corresponds to a thicker oxide layer, which in turn causes the color to change.